What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Quite the opposite is the case when the employees are confident about their skillset, decision-making, and role in the organization.

-They tend to have a high sense of duty and strong identity and hence are more supportive to non-autocratic leaders.
+They tend to have a high sense of duty and strong identity and, hence, are more supportive of non-autocratic leaders.

 They all work in a democratic environment with team efforts rather than relying entirely on their leader, as seen in autocratic leadership management.